How to Install and Configure VNC on Debian 9

 Installing Desktop Environment

 There are several desktop environments (DE) available in Debian repositories.
-In this tutorial we’ll use Xfce as our desktop environment of choice.
-It is fast, stable and lightweight, which makes it ideal for usage on a remote server.
+We’ll use Xfce as our desktop environment of choice.
+It is fast, stable, and lightweight, which makes it ideal for usage on a remote server.

-Update the packages index and install Xfce on your Debian server with thr following commands:
+Update the packages index and install Xfce on your Debian server with the following commands:

 sudo apt install xfce4 xfce4-goodies xorg dbus-x11 x11-xserver-utils

 Depending on your system, downloading and installing the Xfce packages may take some time.

 There are also several different VNC servers available in Debian repositories such as TightVNC , TigerVNC , and x11vnc .
 Each VNC server has its strengths and weaknesses in terms of speed and security.